deltaswapio/deltaswap/whitepapers/0007_governor.md

 ## Potential Improvements

-Right now, adding more governed emitters requires modifying guardian code.
-In the future, it would be ideal to be able to dynamically add new contracts for guardian nodes to observe.
+Right now, adding more governed emitters requires modifying phylax code.
+In the future, it would be ideal to be able to dynamically add new contracts for phylax nodes to observe.